prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 1. Navigate to <https://make.powerapps.com>.
 You may need to reauthenticate - click **Sign in** and follow instructions if needed.

-2. Select your **Practice[DeploymentId]** environment at the top right if it is not already selected.
+2. Select your **Practice<inject key="DeploymentID" enableCopy="false"/>** environment at the top right if it is not already selected.

 3. If necessary, click the **Home** icon on the left side of the screen.
 Select **Create** and then select **Dataverse**.